mojotech/pioneer/docs/widget.md

 The `getAttribute` method allows you to search an element for a particular attribute.
 It returns a promise that will resolve with the attribute value if found, otherwise it will resolve with null.
 For further reference visit http://selenium.googlecode.com/git/docs/api/javascript/source/lib/webdriver/webdriver.js.src.html#l1851

+## getValue

+`function getValue(<selector>, <transformer>)...`

+The `getValue` method lets you get the current value of a given input node.
+It returns a promise that resolves with the value of the node.

+It takes an optional scoping selector, and a transformer.

 ## getText